GCMO/MUI-DataGrid/README.md

 # Introduction

 This is a simple CRUD application Excell styled for managing users.
-Developed with MUI <DataGrid> and basing MongoDB/Node/Express BackEnd (the server dir).
+Developed with MUI <DataGrid> and basic MongoDB/Node/Express BackEnd (the server dir).

 # Features: